ACT CAAP (Collegiate Assessment of Academic Proficiency)

-The Collegiate Assessment of Academic Proficiency (CAAP) is a standardized, nationally normed assessment program from ACT that enables postsecondary institutions to assess, evaluate, and enhance student learning and general education program outcomes.
+The ACT Collegiate Assessment of Academic Proficiency (CAAP) is a standardized, nationally normed assessment program that enables postsecondary institutions to assess, evaluate, and enhance student learning outcomes and general education program outcomes.

 - Satisfy accreditation and accountability reporting requirements

 - Measure students’ achievement levels on a group and individual basis

 - Compare students’ achievement levels with national user norms

 - Evaluate the strengths and weaknesses of general education programs

 - Document the performance gain of students’ achievement levels over time